derfarctor/brute/README.md

 ### Ledger settings:
-- **use_ledger** - This tells brute whether or not you wish to use the high performance ledger version (reading directly from the network ledger).
+- **use_ledger** - This tells brute whether or not you wish to use the high performance Ledger mode (reading directly from the network ledger).

-- **ledger_path** - If using the ledger version, supply the full path to your `data.ldb` file here.
+- **ledger_path** - If you wish to use the Ledger mode, supply the full path to your `data.ldb` file here.

-- **multithreaded** - Work in progress.
-Currently single threaded.
+- **multithreaded** - This tells brute whether or not to run computations on many threads.
+This gives a big performance boost but may stress out your CPU to a greater degree.
+Currently the number of threads is the same as the number of cores.

 ### Node settings: